NOC Tools and Software in 2026: An Operational Perspective

 SolarWinds Logo

-However, SolarWinds is more frequently a client-provided tool rather than one preferred or recommended by INOC.
-We tend to favor LogicMonitor for its solutions due to its broader capabilities and cloud-native flexibility.
-Integrating SolarWinds with other tools and platforms can sometimes be challenging.
-This is a significant factor for enterprises that rely on a diverse set of IT management tools.
-LogicMonitor, on the other hand, offers smoother integration capabilities, making it easier to create a unified monitoring ecosystem.
+In the context of NOC support here at INOC, SolarWinds is more frequently a client-provided tool rather than one we prefer or recommend.
+We tend to favor LogicMonitor due to its broader capabilities and cloud-native flexibility.
+Integrating SolarWinds with other tools and platforms can be challenging, which is a real factor for enterprises that rely on a diverse set of IT management tools.
+LogicMonitor, by comparison, offers smoother integration capabilities and makes it easier to build a unified monitoring ecosystem.

-One of SolarWinds' strengths is its ability to keep data within the organization’s control, ensuring no leakage to external sources if access is properly managed.
-Yet, there are notable downsides.
+One of SolarWinds' strengths is its ability to keep data within the organization's control, ensuring no leakage to external sources if access is properly managed.
+But there are notable tradeoffs.
 The cost of running SolarWinds can be substantial.
 It demands significant hardware resources, adding to the high price tag of purchasing and licensing the system.
-Beyond these costs, managing the additional on-premise or virtual assets necessary for efficient operation further increases expenses.
+Managing the additional on-premise or virtual assets necessary for efficient operation pushes costs up further.

-Furthermore, setting up and optimizing SolarWinds is complex and often requires specialized consulting services.
-This setup process can be an extensive and costly endeavor, particularly for enterprises with large-scale IT and cloud infrastructures.
-When choosing SolarWinds, Organizations must consider these upfront costs carefully and weigh them against the potential benefits.
+Setting up and optimizing SolarWinds is complex and often requires specialized consulting.
+This can be an extensive and costly process, particularly for enterprises with large-scale IT and cloud infrastructures.
+Organizations should weigh these upfront costs against the potential benefits.

 LogicMonitor